Skip to main content

 export class MyButton extends GenesisElement {}

 A slot is a placeholder where users of the component can insert their own content.
-This allows components to be flexible and reusable.
-For example, if my-button component has a slot, you can pass content like a label or an icon into the button when using it.
+This means that components can be flexible and reusable.
+For example, if the my-button component has a slot, you can pass content like a label or an icon into the button when using it.

-The ::slotted() CSS element lets you style content that is projected into a slot in your component's Shadow DOM.
-However, you can only style direct children of the slot (not descendants of those children).
+The ::slotted() CSS element enables you to style content that is projected into a slot in your component's Shadow DOM.
+However, you can only style the direct children of the slot (not descendants of those children).

 @customElement({